ujin17/project-demo/README.md

-// This test case for automation login page demo example.
+// This test case for automation login page demo example usig Cypress.

 /// <reference types="Cypress" />
 describe('this is login page',()=>{